DSAutomations/dockerhass-docs/dockerpidocs.md

 You'll notice in the config below, we're declaring an image we want to use with a tag that's specific to the raspberry pi.
 We're also passing in a list of volumes we want to link in a format like this:

 *`/path/outside/container:/path/inside/container`*

-Additionally, a list of ports that we're going to pass though in the same *`outside:inside`* format, as well as a bunch of other attributes
+Additionally, there's a list of ports needed by the SMB protocol that we're going to pass though in the same *`outside:inside`* format, as well as a bunch of other attributes needed by docker to setup the container.

-Create a new folder in your home directory and create a file inside called `docker-compose.yml`
+To get Create a new folder in your home directory and create a file inside called `docker-compose.yml`

 ```
 mkdir ~/samba-server